Aortic Valve Replacement Surgery

 What are the risks of an open aortic valve replacement?

 There are certain risks with any type of surgery.
-Your particular risks will vary based on your particular medical condition, your age, and other factors.
-Be sure to talk with your doctor about any concerns that you have.
+Your risks will vary based on your medical condition, your age, and other factors.
+Be sure to talk with your healthcare provider about any concerns that you have.

 Most people who have open aortic valve replacement will have a successful outcome.
-However, there are some possible risks.
+But there are some possible risks.
 These include: